rodriada000/SessionMapSwitcher/README.md

 ### Replacing Textures
-_This assumes you already unpacked the game and have Session Map Switcher open._
+_This assumes you already patched/unpacked the game and have Session Map Switcher open._
 1. Download the texture files you want to use.
 There is usually 2-3 files for a texture: the `.uexp`, `.uasset`, and sometimes the `.ubulk` file.
 All three files are needed to replace the texture.
 > Note: The Texture Replacer also supports .zip files
 2. In Map Switcher click the `...` button inside the `Texture Replacer` section.
 In the file browse window that opens select the `.uasset` or `.zip` file you downloaded. ![](https://github.com/rodriada000/SessionMapSwitcher/blob/master/docs/images/app_replace_texture.png?raw=true "Replace Textures Example")
 > NOTE: You only need to select the one `.uasset` file.
 Map Switcher will know to copy the other required files.

+> NOTE: You can also drag & drop .zip, .rar, or .uasset files into the Texture Replacer
 3. Click `Replace` and the texture will be replaced.
-> NOTE: Map Switcher relies on the texture files to be cooked with the correct folder path to find the correct texture to replace.
-If the texture is not cooked with the correct path then the texture may be copied to the incorrect location.
+> NOTE: Map Switcher relies on the selected texture file to be cooked with the correct texture name or for the file to be named the same as the texture being replaced so Map Switcher can find the correct path for the texture.

 ## Credits
 * Thanks to dga711 for the EzPz Mod